 - Helping Pinelands Center at Mt.
-Misery with camp preparations like painting a cabin or clearing a new trail. - Serving as volunteer drivers to transport kids to IGNITE. - Sending homework helpers to CAMP YDP, a GNJ Hope Center. - Collecting back to school supplies for CUMAC, a GNJ Hope Center. - Making UMCOR flood buckets or health kits for use in future natural disasters - Sponsoring a pastor's salary in Tanzania to build new ministries.
+Misery with camp preparations like painting a cabin or clearing a new trail. - Serving as volunteer drivers to transport kids to IGNITE. - Sending homework helpers to CAMP YDP, a GNJ Hope Center. - Collecting back to school supplies for CUMAC, a GNJ Hope Center. - Making UMCOR flood buckets or health kits for use in future natural disasters. - Sponsoring a pastor's salary in Tanzania to build new ministries. - Serving as a mission team in Puerto Rico.